Nomination Package – Instructions

 Completing the Nomination Package

 A complete nomination package is required.
 The nomination form asks for the information that the Committee will assess in determining whether to recommend a nominee to the Governing Council.
-Please see the Nomination Package Checklist to confirm that your package is complete.
+Please review the Nomination Package Checklist to confirm that your package is complete.

 Each nomination must have a lead nominator who is responsible for ensuring that a complete nomination package is submitted, including all relevant supplementary information.
+The Lead Nominator will consult, as needed, with individuals writing letters of support about the form and content of the letters.

 The following components make up the nomination package.